ClaraMarquardt/ehR/package_management/contribution_guide.md

 - **_Function-Level Documentation_**:

-* Function titles/description fields need to end with a '.' to ensure that the function_overview.csv file is correctly generated.
+-- Function titles/description fields need to end with a '.' to ensure that the function_overview.csv file is correctly generated.
 Titles should be short (1 line at most).
 Where no description is given the field should be presented as a place holder: #' \

-* The overall structure of the header file should follow the following example:
+-- The overall structure of the header file should follow the following example:

 ```
 #' Expand a list of icd9 code ranges.
 #'
-#' \
+#' Expand a list of icd9 code ranges into a data.table with all (valid) codes falling into the specified ranges.
 #'
 #' @details Maintainer: Clara Marquardt
 #'
 #' @export
 #' @import icd
 #' @import data.table
-#' @import magrittr
 #'
 #' @param range_table data.table containing a column with icd9 code ranges and code range names (data.table).
 #' @param code_col name of the column containing the icd9 code ranges (see the below example) - commented out rows (start with '#') are ignored (character).